 If you were hurt in a Houston accident, Thomas J. Henry Injury Attorneys can help.
 Simply fill out a contact form, or call now to start your Free Case Consultation.

-Our Houston accident lawyers are available 24/7, nights and weekends to evaluate your case.
+Our Houston accident attorneys are available 24/7, nights and weekends to evaluate your case.
 You don’t pay unless we win your case.

-Fill out the form below and an experienced Dallas accident lawyer will contact you shortly.
+Fill out the form below and an experienced Dallas accident attorney will contact you shortly.

 We have straight answers to difficult questions